Last Updated: May 2025 | Reviewed by Abbie Jacobs

 After graduating from an ACME-accredited nurse-midwifery program, RNs in Ohio must take and pass the Certified Nurse-Midwife (CNM) exam through the American Midwifery Certification Board.

-Graduates of nurse-midwife/women’s health nurse practitioner degree programs may also take the Women’s Health Care Nurse Practitioner (WHNP) examination through the National Certification Corporation if they pursue WHNP board and CNM certifications.
+Graduates of nurse-midwife or women’s health nurse practitioner degree programs may also take the Women’s Health Care Nurse Practitioner (WHNP) examination through the National Certification Corporation if they pursue WHNP certification and CNM certification.

 Both examinations consist of 175 multiple-choice questions.
 The CNM exam covers seven domains of midwifery practice: